nguyentimmy/Offensive-Security-Engineering/Penetrating Testing 💥/RDP Brute Force/README.md

 # 🔓 RDP Brute Force Lab

 > 🗓️ *This lab was conducted in 2022 for testing and educational purposes in an isolated environment.
-It is uploaded here to present my work.*
+It is uploaded here to present my work.
+Please note that this is a very nooby pentesting assessment intended just for practice. :)*

 ## 🎯 Purpose